Ray Kennedy: Arsenal

-Charlie George broke his ankle on the opening game of the 1970–71 season, and Kennedy replaced him as John Radford's strike partner for the following game, and went on to feature in the remaining league fixtures of the campaign as Arsenal went on to be crowned champions.
-They exited the Inter-Cities Fairs Cup with defeat to German side 1.
-FC Köln at the quarter-final stage, though after their draw with Lazio in the First Round Kennedy was attacked by some of the Lazio players in an Italian restaurant, and in the ensuing brawl police pulled a gun on teammate Eddie Kelly; Kennedy later said he was targeted by the Lazio players due to his "cheeky face".
-Back in the league, he scored his first hat-trick in victory over Nottingham Forest, though he admitted after the match that he was "still expecting to be dropped any minute".
+Charlie George broke his ankle on the opening game of the 1970–71 season, and Kennedy replaced him as John Radford's strike partner for the following game and went on to feature in the remaining league fixtures of the campaign as Arsenal went on to be crowned champions.
+They exited the Inter-Cities Fairs Cup with a defeat to the German side 1.
+FC Köln at the quarter-final stage, though after their draw with Lazio in the first round Kennedy was attacked by some of the Lazio players in an Italian restaurant, and in the ensuing brawl, police pulled a gun on teammate Eddie Kelly; Kennedy later said the Lazio players targeted him due to his "cheeky face".
+Back in the league, he scored his first hat-trick in victory over Nottingham Forest.
+However, he admitted after the match that he was "still expecting to be dropped any minute".
 Arsenal overtook Leeds United to win the league title on the final day of the season, Kennedy scoring the only goal of the game with a late header in a 1–0 victory over North London derby rivals Tottenham Hotspur at White Hart Lane.
 In the FA Cup, Arsenal progressed past Yeovil Town, Portsmouth (following a replay), Manchester City, Leicester City (following a replay), and Stoke City (following a replay), before meeting Liverpool in the final at Wembley Stadium.
-Liverpool led early in extra-time, but goals from George Graham and Charlie George won the game for Arsenal and secured only the fourth Double in English football.
-Kennedy had missed a number of good chances throughout the match, though he later pointed out that "nobody really remembers anything bad if you win".
+Liverpool led early in extra time, but goals from George Graham and Charlie George won the game for Arsenal.
+They secured only the fourth Double in English football.
+Kennedy had missed some good chances throughout the match, though he later pointed out that "nobody really remembers anything bad if you win".

-Arsenal endured a poor start to the 1971–72 season, and as a result Mee purchased Alan Ball from Everton for £220,000.
+Arsenal endured a poor start to the 1971–72 season, and as a result, Mee purchased Alan Ball from Everton for £220,000.
 They went on to go 14 games unbeaten over the winter, closing the gap on leaders Manchester City to four points.
 They were knocked out of the European Cup at the quarter-final stage by eventual winners Ajax.
 They ended the season in fifth place, and gifted Derby County the league title by denying Liverpool what would have proved to be a decisive victory on the penultimate day of the season.
 Arsenal returned to Wembley to defend the FA Cup, but lost 1–0 to Leeds United; Kennedy had lost his first-team place late in the season after fatigue began to affect his form, and was only named as a substitute for the final before he came on for Radford after 73 minutes.
 He scored 19 goals in 55 appearances to finish as the club's top goalscorer for the second successive season.